-This easy Tuscan bean soup is the perfect meal for stormy weather and busy weeknights!
+This easy to make Tuscan bean soup is the perfect meal for fall and winter weather or busy weeknights any time of the year!

-Sooo I’m cheating a little bit on this recipe, guys.
+Sooo I’m cheating a little bit on this Tuscan Soup recipe, guys.

-This processor is amazeballs because it ACTUALLY dices food into perfect little cubes.
+This processor is amazing because it ACTUALLY dices food into perfect little cubes.
 See those carrots in the picture above?
 Yep.
 From the food processor.

 I served mine with some freshly toasted crostini practically dripping in melted butter.
 Oh, and of course some cheese.
 I went with the Kerrygold Dubliner (<– my recent fav), but any type of hard cheese (like Parmesan or Asiago) would work perfectly.